GB's Dart loses in Wimbledon first round

 Fellow Britons Jodie Burrage and Katie Swan are also in action on day one in the women's draw, with Dan Evans, Jan Choinski and Liam Broady in the men's.

-An expectant crowd filled court 12 to watch Dart, who had arrived at the All England Club on the back of a good build-up on grass with quarter-final appearances in Nottingham and Birmingham,
+An expectant crowd filled court 12 to watch Dart, who had arrived at the All England Club on the back of a good build-up on grass with quarter-final appearances in Nottingham and Birmingham.

 The home player quickly fell a double break down but found some rhythm - and a forehand hammered down the line on break point - to win two games in a row and spark the partisan crowd into life.